 Known for his virtuosity and probing musicianship, violinist James Ehnes has performed in over 35 countries on five continents, appearing regularly in the world’s great concert halls and with many of the most celebrated orchestras and conductors.
+Alongside his concerto work, he maintains a busy recital schedule and active chamber musician.
+Ehnes is the Artistic Director of the Seattle Chamber Music Society.

 Born in 1976 in Brandon, Manitoba, Ehnes began violin studies at the age of four, and at age nine became a protégé of the noted Canadian violinist Francis Chaplin.
 At age 13, he made his major orchestral solo debut with the Orchestre symphonique de Montréal.